-All three interventions take place on 1st avenue, just a few steps away from the studio location.
-Associate Professor Ayad Rahmani is the WSU faculty member teaching the studio.
+All three interventions take place on Seattle’s First Avenue, just a few steps away from the studio location.
+WSU Associate Professor Ayad Rahmani taught the studio.

 Graduate Studios and Summer Session Travel